mistergjones/tictactoe/README.md

 ## Game Extensions
 The following features are also present in the updated game.
-* It keeps score on which player wins
+* It keeps score on which player wins when HUMAN vs HUMAN.
 * It plays a sound when a player wins.
 * The game has an in-built computer player to play against.

+## To-Do
+Need to do the following:
+* Refactor code to ensure score updates correctly when playing the computer.

 ## Game Link
 * The game can be linked here